BuildOnViction/docs/docs/developers/game_on_tomochain_part1.md

 ## Conclusion

 We finish part 1 finally.
 In next part we will create Cocos Creator project for front-end and make it working with our smart contract through web3.js.

+## More about TomoChain
+TomoChain is an innovative solution to blockchain scalability and functionality.
+Its decentralized 150 masternode Proof of Stake (POSv) architecture incentivises Tomo token-holders to play an active part in staking, while offering near-zero transaction fees with instant confirmation.
+TomoChain supports all EVM-compatible smart-contracts, protocols, and atomic cross-chain token transfers.
+This interoperability creates a product ecosystem that allows solidity developers, entrepreneurs, enterprises, and institutions to build high-performance, feature-rich blockchain solutions on an enhanced platform.
+Scaling techniques such as sharding, EVM parallelization, private-chain generation, hardware integration will be continuously researched and integrated into TomoChain making it the ideal blockchain platform.

+TomoChain has additionally developed three game-changing products; TomoZ, TomoIssuer, and TomoX.
+TomoZ, “zero-friction protocol”, uses the innovative TRC21 token standard which allows for transaction fees to be paid in any token.
+This means a user does not need to have additional Tomo to pay gas fees, fixing a massive barrier to mass-adoption.
+TomoIssuer allows individuals, developers, and institutions to be able to create and issue their own unique TRC21 token in a matter of minutes.
+Next, operating on layer one, TomoChains decentralized exchange, TomoX, empowers a diverse system of relayers, MM providers, and independent projects to work together in a decentralized manner.
+TomoX combines the on-chain security and order book aggregation of a DEX, with a high-quality UX and trading speeds formerly offered only by centralized exchanges.
+Deployment is simple and relayers can launch their own DEX in 10 minutes.